Hi, I’m Marisa! I’m a registered dietitian nutritionist, go-to food and nutrition expert for the media, and blogger.

 Eating well is not a one-shot, all or nothing thing.
 It’s a process, and I’m here to make the process a little easier.
 You can trust that I’ve done the research on anything that I say here, on-camera or social media.

-Marisa is a trusted food and nutrition expert appearing regularly in national media outlets.
+Marisa Moore is a trusted registered dietitian nutritionist and food and nutrition expert appearing regularly in national media outlets.
 Marisa has over ten years of experience working with clients to improve health outcomes in overall wellness, weight management, diabetes, high cholesterol, blood pressure and heart disease.
 She also collaborates with the food and restaurant industry to develop and promote healthy recipes, food products and campaigns.

 And most recently, she is excited to serve as on-camera talent, content creator, and to partner with like-minded organizations to help spread the great food and nutrition word via media and spokesperson work.